Buffalo-Ontology-Group/phases/src/ontology/README.md

 ### Configuring Protégé for PHASES Contributions

 **Rationale**

 When a new entity is created using Protégé the entities are created using the default settings of Protégé.
 For example, using the default settings when a new entity called 'test' is created the IRI for the entity may look like this.

 `http://www.semanticweb.org/user/ontologies/2025/6/untitled-ontology-43#test`

-Ideally, we want the new entity created in the PHASES ontology to look similar to the IRI below:
+Ideally, we want the new entity created in the PHASES ontology to look similar to the IRI below based on OBO Foundary principles:

 `http://purl.obolibrary.org/obo/PHASES_0000024`

 **Prerequisites**

 **_Protégé_**

 If you do not have installed Protégé ontology editor on your machine, please download and install it from this [link](https://protege.stanford.edu/).

 **_Create ORCID identifier_**

 If you do not have an ORCID ID please create one by [registering here](https://orcid.org/) ORCID ID is a free-of-charge identifier for researchers.

 **Update Preferences**

 **_Where can I find Protégé preferences?_**

   - Open Protégé.
   - Go to **File > Preferences**.